Plant and Soil Science M.S.

 Requirements for Advancement to Candidacy for the Degree of Master of Science

-Satisfactory completion of one academic year of graduate study in the Department of Plant and Soil Science and a written or oral comprehensive examination.
-The decision on the type of comprehensive exam will be made by the major professor after consulting with the student.
+Satisfactory completion of 1 academic year of graduate study in the Department of Plant and Soil Science and a written or oral comprehensive examination.